Thomas Yeates has drawn comics for over 25 years. He is considered by many to be an astute master of his trade.

 Illustrating Anthony Horowitz In 2010 Thomas Yeates illustrated two kid’s books by popular writer Anthony Horowitz.
 Horowitz is the author of the terrific British TV series “Foyle’s War”, the Alex Rider kid’s book series and many other projects.
 The two books Yeates has illustrated are “Legends Book One Battles & Quests” and “Legends book Two Beasts & Monsters” .
 In 2012 the collaboration with Horowitz lead to the last two myths and legends books.
 The illustrations in "Tricks and Transformations" and "The Wrath of the Gods" were penciled by Michael Wm.
 Kaluta and inked by Thomas Yeates.

 Tarzan and Western In 2011 Thomas returned to Tarzan with The Once and Future Tarzan, serialized in Dark Horse Presents #s 8-10.
 At this time he started working on a western graphic novel based on a Louis L'Amour story (The Law Of The Desert Born) which was released in 2013.
-And hecontinued work on Groo VS Conan with Sergio Aragones, due out in 2014.
+The Graphic Novel won a total of 5 Awards and was nominated for the Eisner Award 2014.
+And hecontinued work on Groo VS Conan with Sergio Aragones, out in 2014.

 The Prince Valiant Page From April, 1, 2012 Thomas Yeates took the art reins on the greatest adventure strip of all time, “Prince Valiant”.
 Since then there's a new adventure of the famous Prince every Sunday in Newspapers and Online at comicskingdom.com (by subscribtion).